-I live in Texas so we lean towards a warmer climate.
+I live in Texas so we lean towards warmer weather.
 But, just like most places, the weather can be all over the board.
 During my first season (winter — January thru March), we had temperatures ranging from 22°F – 91°F.

 I notice you don’t wear any traditional business attire — why not?

-I work from home — I’m a photographer, a blogger, and a creative business coach — so business attire doesn’t fit my lifestyle.
+I work from home — I’m a photographer and a blogger — so business attire doesn’t fit my lifestyle.

 How can I use a capsule wardrobe if my lifestyle includes two very different styles? (i.e. corporate work + at-home with the kids)